mbogi/hello-world/README.md

 # hello-world

-This is a test project of java for training purpose
+This is a test project of java for maven training purpose